drepfawx/dfa_coursework/README.md

 # DFA for Recognizing 8-Character Strings

-This Java program is part of my coursework in **Discrete Structures**, where I have to synthesize a deterministic finite automaton **(DFA)** designed to recognize strings of length 8 that follow a specific pattern.
+This Java program is part of my coursework in **Discrete Structures**, where I have to synthesize a deterministic finite automaton **(DFA)**, designed to recognize strings of length 8 that follow a specific pattern.

 ## Language Definition
 The DFA accepts only strings that meet the following criteria: